 - Houses the University at Buffalo Clinical and Translational Research Center and Jacobs Institute

 - The five Kaleida Health floors of the GVI combined with Buffalo General Medical Center has nearly 30 operating rooms, 17 interventional labs for cardiac, vascular and neurosurgical procedures, as well as four CT scanners and four MRIs

-DeGraff Memorial Hospital was established in 1914 to serve the healthcare needs of Buffalo's Northtown Communities.
+DeGraff Medical Park was established in 1914 to serve the healthcare needs of Buffalo's Northtown Communities.
 Our team of skilled health care professionals are dedicated to providing quality, compassionate, personalized care for patients with a broad range of health needs.

 In 2018, DeGraff revolutionized emergency care by opening the doors to a new and expanded Emergency Department (ED).
 By increasing the size to 10,000 square feet, the ED vastly improves the entire patient and family experience, both from a clinical and comfort standpoint.
 The ED includes 16 private patient rooms with televisions, a trauma room, dedicated bariatric room, and an airborne isolation room.

 DeGraff is dedicated to excellence through state of the art technology, exceptional physicians and staff, ranking it among the best in the delivery of overall patient satisfaction.
 As part of Kaleida Health, the largest health care provider in WNY, DeGraff continues to deliver compassionate medical care and serves as a gateway for those in Niagara County to world class tertiary medical care delivered on the Buffalo Niagara Medical Campus.

 - 2015 Admissions: 2,010